MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 ![Setup Batch Account](../images/BatchService7.png)

-2. Let's add the task ID or just set a name for the task: Task1
+2. Set a name for the task: Task1
 3. Next is specifying the command line for what our task going to do.
 4. Add this command line.